Connect an MXChip IoT DevKit device to your Azure IoT Central application

 SampleDevKitand Device Name as

 MXChip IoT DevKit - Sample.
-Ensure Simulated option is off.
+Make sure the Simulated option is off.
 Then select Create.

-Click the device you just created and select Connect.
-Make a note of the ID Scope, Device ID and Primary key.
+Select the device you created and then select Connect.
+Make a note of the ID Scope, Device ID, and Primary key.
+You need these values later in this how-to article.

 Prepare the device